ossamamahjour/kubernetes-observability-demo/README.md

 # Make the Kind binary executable
 chmod +x kind-linux-amd64

-# Move the Kind binary to a directory in your PATH
+# Move the Kind binary to a directory in my local PATH
 mv kind-linux-amd64 /usr/local/bin/kind

-# If you have an existing Kind cluster with the default name, delete it
-kind delete cluster --name kind

 # Create a new Kind cluster with the desired name
 kind create cluster --name veriff-o11y